iterative/dvc.org/content/docs/tutorials/deep/define-ml-pipeline.md

 $ git commit -m "add raw dataset"
 ```

-You have probably already noticed that the actual data file was not committed to
+You may have noticed that the actual data file was not committed to the Git
-the repository.
-The reason is that DVC included the file into `data/.gitignore`,
+repo.
+The reason is that DVC included it in `data/.gitignore`, so that Git
-so Git ignores this data file from now on.
+ignores this data file from now on.

 > DVC will always exclude data files from the Git repository by listing them in
 > `.gitignore`.